Philippine Basketball Association: Selection of teams

 In 2001 the Ayala Corporation sold its Purefoods-Hormel unit, which included the Purefoods TJ Hotdogs team, to SMC.
 Later that year, RFM Corporation sold its Cosmos Bottling Corporation, including the Pop Cola Panthers team, to Coca-Cola Bottlers Philippines, a subsidiary of SMC, rechristening them as the Coca-Cola Tigers, and giving SMC four teams.
 The PBA approved this arrangement, with SMC getting two votes in the Board of Governors instead of four.
 In 2006, SMC sold back its Coca-Cola unit to the Atlanta-based Coca-Cola Company, and sold the now renamed Powerade Tigers to Sultan 900, Inc., becoming the GlobalPort Batang Pier, decreasing their teams to three.

 By 2010, Manuel V. Pangilinan has owned the Talk 'N Text Phone Pals team via the Pilipino Telephone Company.
 Pangilinan, who had controlling ownership in Meralco, bought the Sta.
 Lucia Realtors team, rechristening them as the Meralco Bolts.
 His NLEX Corporation then bought the Air21 Express team in 2014, becoming the NLEX Road Warriors.
 This has made Cojuangco and Pangilinan own three teams each out of the 12 teams in the PBA by 2014.

 This closed system, while unlike the open European model of promotion and relegation, allows teams from other leagues to carryover some of players to the PBA, if they are given this concession, such as in 2006 when the Welcoat Dragons were allowed to carry over three players from their Philippine Basketball League team.

 The PBA also allows "guest teams", or teams not represented in the Board of Governors, to play in certain conferences.
-The most recent guest team is the Bay Area Dragons.
+The most recent guest team is the now-defunct Bay Area Dragons, who took part in the 2022–23 PBA Commissioner's Cup.

 Season format

-Unlike other leagues, there is no "season champion" of the PBA.
-Instead, the season is divided into conferences or tournaments (not to be confused with the definition of a "conference" in a sporting context as a grouping of teams based on geography or historical affiliation) played in sequence, wherein the teams compete for a conference cup.
-The winners of the conference cups do not face each other at the end of the season to determine the season champion; instead all conference champions are league champions, with the Philippine Cup being the most prestigious conference of the season.

-A season is usually composed of three conferences.
-Since the 2010–11 season, the conferences were named Philippine, Commissioner's and Governors' Cups, usually ending in a best-of-seven series where the winner took the conference cup.
-If the same team won all of the conferences, the team was said to be the "Grand Slam" champion.
-A draft is held after the season-ending Governors' Cup.
-An opening ceremony, consisting of the presentation of the team's roster and their respective muses, and The Leo Awards (the awarding of several awards such as the MVP of the previous season), is held before the start of the first game of the season.
-The conference format is similar to Apertura and Clausura in Latin American football.